Code-Institute-Submissions/Travelum/README.md

 9. __Responsive Design__
     - Responsive design was not working on all devices.
-    - Added media queries in css
+    - Solution: Added media queries in css.

 ## Deployment
 :rocket: